**Updated 20 June 2020.

 In November 2018, the minister for women, Kelly O’Dwyer released the government’s ‘Women’s Economic Security Statement’ which includes changes to Paid Parental Leave.
 There was a significant focus in the Statement on helping victims of domestic violence achieve economic independence through early access to superannuation and increased funding for no interest loans.

 The start date for these initiatives will be for babies born after 1 July 2020.

 The changes to Paid Parental Leave Scheme are designed to improve the flexibility of the current system, especially for those who are self employed and small business owners.

 I regularly discuss with small business owners the problem of keeping their business going while meeting the requirements of the PPL Scheme of not working for 18 weeks.
 Few small business have that option available to them.

 The proposed changes include:

-Splitting your Paid Parental Leave into separate blocks.
+Splitting your Paid Parental Leave into two separate blocks.

 Currently you must take the entire 18 weeks of payments in one continuous block.
 If you need to return to work before your 18 weeks are finished then you lose any remaining PPL.
-Currently about 2,300 people return to work each year before they have received the full 18 weeks of their payment entitlement and they miss out on the remaining few weeks payments.
+About 2,300 people return to work each year before they have received the full 18 weeks of their payment entitlement and they miss out on the remaining few weeks payments.

-The new initiative will mandate the first 12 weeks to be taken within the first year of the child’s life and will be called the Paid Parental Leave Period.
+The new initiative will mandate the first 12 weeks (60 days total) to be taken within the first year of the child’s life and will be called the Paid Parental Leave Period.
 The second block of six weeks (30 days total) can now be taken anytime up to your child’s’ second birthday and will be called the ‘Flexible Paid Parental Leave Days.’